 Only trials using placebos in their control groups will be included.
 Specifically, the comparison will be oral GT supplementation or GTE versus placebo.
-For those trials with the same co-interventions in both intervention and control groups, the comparison will be oral GT or GTE plus co-intervention versus placebo plus co-intervention.
+For those trials with the same cointerventions in the intervention and control groups, the comparison will be oral GT or GTE plus cointervention versus placebo plus cointervention.